 Super Important – You need to put your battery on a charger or use a solar charger when you’re not using your boat.
 Flipping the battery switch to off is not good enough.
-You need to keep the battery active and using a smart battery charger (Amazon Link Ad), or a solar charger is the best way to do this.
-For solar chargers, you want to buy 10-watt ones with a built-in tender like this one on Amazon (Amazon Link Ad).
+You need to keep the battery active and using a smart battery charger (ad), or a solar charger is the best way to do this.
+For solar chargers, you want to buy 10-watt ones with a built-in tender like this one on Amazon (ad).

 If you can store the battery somewhere warm like your garage, then do that.
 Just make sure to keep it somewhere ventilated and somewhere a smart charger can charge it.

 Should I Change My Oil In My Jet Boat When I Winterize It?

 I usually do my oil changes during the winter.
 Not because it’s better but because supplies or labor to get it done is cheaper in the winter.

 You’ll often find many dealerships willing to do an oil change with winterization combined for cheaper than it usually costs to get just the oil change in the summer.